 Section 9.13 Interpretation and Reliance .
-No presumption shall apply in favor of any party to this and Auction Agreement in the interpretation of this and Auction Agreement or in the resolution of any ambiguity of any provision thereof.
+No presumption shall apply in favor of any party to this Sale Transfer and Auction Agreement in the interpretation of this Sale Transfer and Auction Agreement or in the resolution of any ambiguity of any provision thereof.

 Section 9.14 Construction of Agreement: Particular Words; Successors; Amendments .
-Unless the context of this and Auction Agreement clearly requires otherwise, (a) pronouns, wherever used in this and Auction Agreement and of whatever gender, shall include natural persons, corporations, and associations of every kind and character; (b) the gender of all words used in this and Auction Agreement shall include the masculine, feminine, and neuter; (c) the words Aincludes@ or Aincluding@ shall mean Aincluding without limitation@; (d) the words Ahereof@, Aherein@, Ahereunder@ and similar terms in and Auction Agreement shall refer to this and Auction Agreement as a whole and not any particular section or article in which such words appear; and (e) the word Aor@ shall have the inclusive meaning represented by the phrase Aand/or@.
-Unless the context of this and Auction Agreement clearly requires otherwise, all references to (i) Sections, Articles, Schedules, Exhibits, or Appendices in this and Auction Agreement refer to sections or articles of, or schedules, exhibits, or appendices attached to, this and Auction Agreement, (ii) any Person as a party to a document or instrument shall include such Person=s successors and assigns to such status to the extent permitted by this and Auction Agreement, and (iii) any document or instrument shall mean such document or instrument and all exhibits thereto, as the same may be amended, supplemented, modified, or replaced from time to time in accordance with its terms.
-Unless otherwise specified, all references to a specific time of day in this and Auction Agreement shall be based upon Eastern Standard Time or Eastern Daylight Savings Time, as applicable on the date in question.
+Unless the context of this Sale Transfer and Auction Agreement clearly requires otherwise, (a) pronouns, wherever used in this Sale Transfer and Auction Agreement and of whatever gender, shall include natural persons, corporations, and associations of every kind and character; (b) the gender of all words used in this Sale Transfer and Auction Agreement shall include the masculine, feminine, and neuter; (c) the words Aincludes@ or Aincluding@ shall mean Aincluding without limitation@; (d) the words Ahereof@, Aherein@, Ahereunder@ and similar terms in Sale Transfer and Auction Agreement shall refer to this Sale Transfer and Auction Agreement as a whole and not any particular section or article in which such words appear; and (e) the word Aor@ shall have the inclusive meaning represented by the phrase Aand/or@.
+Unless the context of this Sale Transfer and Auction Agreement clearly requires otherwise, all references to (i) Sections, Articles, Schedules, Exhibits, or Appendices in this Sale Transfer and Auction Agreement refer to sections or articles of, or schedules, exhibits, or appendices attached to, this Sale Transfer and Auction Agreement, (ii) any Person as a party to a document or instrument shall include such Person=s successors and assigns to such status to the extent permitted by this Sale Transfer and Auction Agreement, and (iii) any document or instrument shall mean such document or instrument and all exhibits thereto, as the same may be amended, supplemented, modified, or replaced from time to time in accordance with its terms.
+Unless otherwise specified, all references to a specific time of day in this Sale Transfer and Auction Agreement shall be based upon Eastern Standard Time or Eastern Daylight Savings Time, as applicable on the date in question.

 Section 9.15 Entire Agreement .
-The Operative Documents represent all of the agreements and understandings relating to the transactions contemplated by such documents as among the Trustee, on the one hand, and Asset LLC, the Transferor, the Sponsor, Enron and their Affiliates, on the other hand, and the parties to this and Auction Agreement acknowledge and agree that all prior written and oral agreements or understandings relating to the transactions contemplated by this and Auction Agreement between or among such Persons are hereby superseded in their entirety.
+The Operative Documents represent all of the agreements and understandings relating to the transactions contemplated by such documents as among the Trustee, on the one hand, and Asset LLC, the Transferor, the Sponsor, Enron and their Affiliates, on the other hand, and the parties to this Sale Transfer and Auction Agreement acknowledge and agree that all prior written and oral agreements or understandings relating to the transactions contemplated by this Sale Transfer and Auction Agreement between or among such Persons are hereby superseded in their entirety.

 Section 9.16 Limitation of Liability .
-Notwithstanding anything in this and Auction Agreement to the contrary, in no event shall the Transferor or the Sponsor (or any of their respective Affiliates) be liable to any Indemnified Party, either individually or jointly and irrespective of whether alleged to be by way of indemnity or as a result of breach of contract, breach of warranty, tort (including negligence), strict liability, or any other legal theory, for, and each Indemnified Party hereby waives any right to, damages that constitute incidental, exemplary, punitive, special, indirect, or consequential damages of any nature whatsoever, including, but not limited to, cost of capital, loss of profits and anticipated revenues, loss of goodwill, or any other special or incidental damages (other than any interest (including interest calculated using the Default Interest Rate)).
+Notwithstanding anything in this Sale Transfer and Auction Agreement to the contrary, in no event shall the Transferor or the Sponsor (or any of their respective Affiliates) be liable to any Indemnified Party, either individually or jointly and irrespective of whether alleged to be by way of indemnity or as a result of breach of contract, breach of warranty, tort (including negligence), strict liability, or any other legal theory, for, and each Indemnified Party hereby waives any right to, damages that constitute incidental, exemplary, punitive, special, indirect, or consequential damages of any nature whatsoever, including, but not limited to, cost of capital, loss of profits and anticipated revenues, loss of goodwill, or any other special or incidental damages (other than any interest (including interest calculated using the Default Interest Rate)).

 Section 9.17 Dispute Resolution .